lifeisstillgood/softwaremind/docs/chapters/index.rst

 why secure enclave workflow apps somimportant

 Ultimately we need our software to help us, not serve us up to corporations for their benefit.
+Software needs to be written altruistically - to be not just the best code, but tonaim for the best outcomes - to help us

+The 1815 wave to now - reasons for optimism and reasons for assuming what we foresee will be - everywhere- and so why the programmable company and moops are likely destiny.

 .. toctree::
    :maxdepth: 1